|

 Forecaster: |

-027/010 |
+022/039 |

 | During the past 24 hours, solar activity was low.
-Three active sunspot regions were on the visble disk without M-Class or above flares produced.
+Six active sunspot regions were on the visble disk without any M-class or above flares produced.
 The solar wind speed decreased to about 370 km/s.
-The geomagnetic field was at quiet levels. |
+The geomagnetic field was active for six hours due to the continuous effect of CME from 1 Jan and quiet to unsettled for the rest of the time. |

-| Within the next three days, solar activity is expected to be mainly low.
-The geomagnetic field will be quiet to unsettled. |
+| Within the next three days, solar activity is expected to be mainly low with chances for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled and reach isolated active levels on 8 Jan due to the effec of a recurrent coronal hole high speed stream. |

 |